blackstoneaudio/audiobook-spec/README.md

 Our automated delivery platform aggregates the audio (and associated resources) into appropriate packages.

-Our end-user apps (Web, Android, iOS) all need to fetch the audio assets, validate them, and then display them in the correct order for playback.
+Through our Consumer website we sell contents from every major publisher.
+We offer M4B and Zipped-MP3s for our customers to download, in addition to our own apps (Web, Android, iOS)

+## Where does it start?

-So it all starts with the publisher - and audio deliveries vary from publisher to publisher.
+It all starts with the publisher - and audio deliveries vary from publisher to publisher.

 The only thing that is tentatively agreed on is: